xraypy/xraylarch/_sources/xafs/feffpaths.rst.txt

 As with :func:`sigma2_eins, the `path` argument can be left ``None``, and the ''current FeffData group", (`_sys.fiteval.symtable._feffdat`), will be used.

-Example:  Reading a FEFF file
+Example:  Reading a Feff file
 ===========================================================

 Here we simply read a *feffNNNN.dat* file and display its components, and